Bug Holliday: Post-career

 When Holliday's professional baseball career was over, he played for fellow Cincinnatians Julius and Max Fleischmann on their semi-professional Mountain Athletic Club in 1899.
 In 1903, he was a National League umpire for the season, officiating in 53 games that season.
 He was involved in one incident in which Honus Wagner of the Pittsburgh Pirates and Cincinnati Reds second baseman Jack Morrissey became engaged in words, which led to Wagner being surrounded by other Reds players.
 Holliday ejected Wagner from the game to quell the possibility of an altercation on the field.

 He continued to live in Cincinnati, and worked in a pool room while also covering horse racing for a local newspaper.
 He died at the age of 43 in Cincinnati of gangrene of foot and leg, and is interred at Spring Grove Cemetery, also in Cincinnati.
-The New York Times reported his illness on February 3, 1910, and as a result, Reds manager Clark Griffith ordered all of the Cincinnati players to be vaccinated before they left for training camp.
+The New York Times reported his illness on February 3, 1910.
+Concerned for the safety of his team, Reds manager Clark Griffith ordered all of the Cincinnati players to be vaccinated before they left for training camp.